NicholasBM/PicoTamaClocktchi/README.md

 🐣 Enhanced PicoTamaCloktchi Setup Guide
 This is an advanced Tamagotchi-style project based on [Kevin McAleer’s PicoTamachibi](https://github.com/kevinmcaleer/picotamachibi), expanded with additional features and animations.
-It runs on the Raspberry Pi Pico 2 or Pico 2 W, using MicroPython.
+It runs on the Raspberry Pi Pico 2 or Pico 2 W, using MicroPython.This project features two animated virtual pets—a Fox and a Greyhound—living in their own digital environments.
+Each pet is displayed alongside a functional clock and engages in rich animations that bring their personalities to life.

+Key Features:

+🦊 Fox and Greyhound Pets – Each pet has unique animations and behaviors.

+⏰ Clock Display – A real-time clock is integrated into the display.

+🎞️ Smooth Animations – Includes idle, walk, and interaction animations.

+🌐 Network Discovery (optional) – If you’re using a Raspberry Pi Pico W, you can enable network features allowing:

+The pets to discover each other over the local network.

+Visit animations, where the pets interact across devices.

 🧰 What You’ll Need
 A Raspberry Pi Pico 2 or 2 W (with header pins is ideal).